Hubmakerlabs/replicatr/pkg/config/base/README.md

   Import data from line-structured JSON.

 - **`pubkey`**
-  Print relay canister public key.
+  Print relay's canister public key.

 - **`addrelay`**
-  Add a relay to the cluster.
+  Add a relay to the cluster - only an `Owner` relay is authorized to do this
   - **`--addpubkey`**
     Public key of the client to add.
     - **Example**: `addrelay --addpubkey 987xyz`